ncsa/lci-scripts/introductory/head_node/Lab_head_node.md

 **Steps:**

+- Fixing the host name on the head node.
 - Setting ssh host-based authentication.
 - Install Ansible and configure Ansible environment for the cluster.
 - Use Ansible playbooks to: